 Meet Vicki Wray-Watts.
 She is the daughter of Superintendent Les Watts (retired) and spent the early years of her life living in the quarters attached to Fremantle Police Station and police houses attached to Cunderdin, Norseman and Cottesloe Police Stations.

-A large part of Vicki’s family were WA Police officers however they were all men – her father, two uncles and three cousins.
+A large part of Vicki’s family were WA Police Force officers however they were all men – her father, two uncles and three cousins.
 Having spent 18 years of her life closely involved with police, she knew the culture and thought it was something she would like to be a part of.

-In September 1974, Vicki starter her career with WA Police as a part of the Women’s Police under Wilma Currie.
+In September 1974, Vicki starter her career with the WA Police Force as a part of the Women’s Police under Wilma Currie.
 This was during the time before females were issued with uniforms or given any formal training.
 “I was able to join because they had lifted the requirement to have a nursing background.
-Recruiting took six months of on-the-job training however I was part of the first few women who were allowed to sit in the back row of some of the Police Academy recruit courses.”
+Recruiting took six months of on-the-job training however I was part of the first few women who were allowed to sit in the back row of some of the Police Force Academy recruit courses.”

 “The Women’s Police was exciting in the 70s.
 It sure beat working in an office and gave me a bigger scope on a working career.
 You never knew what was going to happen when you went to work.
 Would you be assigned to do welfare work or would you be seconded off to help out on a drug raid and creep down back alley ways ready to burst through doors and windows.
 We wore plain clothes, a hat and a handbag and were assigned to various sections as required.”

 Vicki was transferred to Northam in the 1980s just as the Women Police were issued with uniforms and was the only female there at the time.
 “I had my lonely little office out the back of the station but my second day I walked down the street in uniform with the Officer-In-Charge, Sergeant Jack Dalton and then I was one of the boys.”